Mariyadubivets/rsschool-cv/cv.md

 ## English skills

 English (B2 in progress), write (B1 in progress).
-I have speaking experiences during my travels (Austia, Italy, Spain, Czech Republic, Turkey, Poland, Sweden) also I have foreing friends from Italy with whom we are talking about everything not only in chating, but also using speaking.
+I use English mainly for traveling (Austia, Italy, Spain, Czech Republic, Turkey, Poland, Sweden) and as the language for communication with foreign friends from Italy.